saurabhpedia/searchInArray/README.md

 # Search In Array Function

-Here, the searchInArray function takes three parameters:
+Here, the searchArrayByKey function takes three parameters:

 `array`: the array of objects to search
 `key`: the key to search for within each object